-Section 51.-(1) The following claims shall be secured by maritime liens on the ship:
+Section 51.
+The following claims shall be secured by maritime liens on the ship:

-- 1) Wages and other sums due to the master and other members of the ship's complement in respect of their employment on board. - 2) Port, canal and other waterway dues and pilotage dues. - 3) Compensation for personal injury occurring in direct connection with the operation of the ship. - 4) Compensation for damage to property in direct connection with the operation of the ship if the claim cannot be based on contract. - 5) Rewards for salvage, removal of wrecks and contribution in general average.
+- 1) Wages and other sums due to the master and other members of the ship's complement in respect of their employment on board. - 2) Public and private legal port dues, canal, and other waterway dues as well as pilotage dues. - 3) Compensation for personal injury occurring in direct connection with the operation of the ship. - 4) Compensation for damage to property in direct connection with the operation of the ship if the claim cannot be based on contract. - 5) Rewards for salvage, removal of wrecks and contribution in general average.

 Subsection 2.
-A maritime lien shall arise whether the claim is directed towards the shipowner), the owner of the ship, the ship's user, charterer or operator.
+A maritime lien shall arise whether the claim is directed towards the shipowner, the owner of the ship, the ship's user, charterer or operator.